shobrook/termite/README.md

 - "Help me manage my Docker containers"
 - "Diff these two SQL tables"

-It works by generating and auto-executing a Python script that implements the TUI.
-By default, Termite builds with the [urwid](https://urwid.org/) library, but you can also choose from [rich](https://rich.readthedocs.io/en/latest/), [curses](https://docs.python.org/3/library/curses.html), and [textual](https://textual.textualize.io/).
+Under the hood, Termite is using an LLM to generate and auto-execute a Python script that implements the TUI.
+By default, TUIs are built with the [urwid](https://urwid.org/) library, but you can also choose from [rich](https://rich.readthedocs.io/en/latest/), [curses](https://docs.python.org/3/library/curses.html), and [textual](https://textual.textualize.io/).

 Please use with caution.
 Termite is still experimental and carries the obvious risks of executing AI-generated code.